QubesOS/qubes-posts/2021-07-27-minisummit-agenda.md

 kernel using safeboot.
 Finally, we will discuss how to introduce this and other security mechanisms in Qubes OS.

-### Qubes OS Native App Menu: UX Design and Implementation
+### "Qubes OS Native App Menu: UX Design and Implementation" by Marta Marczykowska-Górecka and Nina Alter

 A brief overview of the new Application Menu that's being introduced in (at latest) Qubes 4.2, the process of creating it, and design and implementation challenges.
 Based on design work by Nina Alter and implementation by Marta Marczykowska-Górecka.

-### Brief history of USB camera support in Qubes OS
+### "Brief history of USB camera support in Qubes OS" by Piotr Król

 The use of complex multi-endpoint isochronous USB devices in the presence of sys-usb was not always possible in Qubes OS.
 Luckily, the